-Treatment options for endometrial cancer by stage
+Treatment choices for endometrial cancer, by stage

 Some younger women with early endometrial cancer may have the uterus removed without removing the ovaries.
 Although this does increase the chance that the cancer will come back, it doesn’t make it more likely that you will die from your cancer.
 This may be something that you want to discuss with your doctor.